KlausTrainer/couchdbcp/README.md

 Regarding cookie authentication, CouchDBCP is currently able to maintain authentication state: If atomic consistency is used for cookie authentication (i.e., the `POST` request to `/_session`), it is possible to load-balance requests over all cluster nodes, without losing authentication.

-I don't know, however, whether OAuth will ever work cluster-wide, since OAuth is significantly more complex than cookie authentication.

-For read requests, both eventual and atomic consistency are supported.
-However for write requests, only atomic consistency is currently implemented.
-In practice that means that a cluster won't be available for a write operation when there is no quorum of nodes being able to commit.

 ## Future Goals
 Future goals are:

-* allowing eventual consistency for write operations (will soon be available)
 * decentralized cluster configuration using an HTTP-based gossip protocol
 * data partitioning support based on consistent hashing (c.f.
 Riak)
 * cluster monitoring